bushidocodes/gm-fabric-dashboard/README.md

 After starting your microservice, you should see a valid JSON file [at this endpoint](http://localhost:1337/metrics).
 If you see JSON data, you are ready to proceed.#

+### For a Mock Service Discovery Service (SDS) microservices:

+After you install the project (steps in the section Installation), open a new terminal window and in the root of the project run `npm run mock-sds`

 ### 3. Install Node.js and the npm package manager via a version management tool

 Because new major versions of the Node.js runtime are released every six months, half of which are not tied to the [Node.js Long Term Support (LTS) cycle](https://github.com/nodejs/LTS), it is advisable to use a version manager to be able to move between Node.js versions via a version management tool.